AstraLuma/lumami.biz/pages/salt-setup.md

 * A server: This will be your Salt Master.
 It doesn't need to be remarkably powerful, but we have have found that terribly weak computers (such as a Raspberry Pi 3) do not run Salt well, and it is strongly encouraged that this is a dedicated physical server preferably at a location you completely control.
 * A git host with CI: This is where you will host your Base Repo as well as SpiroFS-deployed repos
 * Networking: The chosen server needs to be able to receive connections from:
-   * The git CI system
+    - The git CI system via SpiroFS
-   * All of the minions
+    - All of the minions
-   * Admins using Salt
+    - Admins via salt-api
-   * Let's Encrypt
+    - Let's Encrypt

 Some proxying and network juggling can be done (SpiroFS and salt-api via HTTP-based tools, salt via the use of syndics), but careful thought should be employed when desinging such a system.